A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Introduction

 \subsubsection{Loop Closure Detection}

-In a SLAM system, loop closure detection (LCD) detects whether a robot has returned to a previously visited location or place.
-Therefore, this is often called place recognition.
-More strictly, knowing re-visited locations is not enough for performing loop closing in SLAM.
-The relative transformation between the current location and previous ones is typically needed, e.g., loop closing for a graph-based consistent mapping~\cite{kummerle2011g,dellaert2012factor}.
-In the context of this paper, we use LCD and loop closing alike.
-Both contain revisited location detection and relative transformation estimation.
+In a SLAM framework, loop closure detection (LCD) is a method used to determine whether a robot has returned to a previously visited location or place.
+However, simply recognizing revisited locations is insufficient for performing loop closure in SLAM.
+Typically, the relative transformation between the current and previous locations is also required, as is the case for graph-based consistent mapping methods~\cite{kummerle2011g,dellaert2012factor}.
+In this paper, we use the terms LCD and loop closing interchangeably, as both involve detecting revisited locations and estimating relative transformations.
+LCD is generally regarded as an \textit{intra-sequence} problem.
+The intra-sequence refers to scenarios where the measurements and map are derived from the same sequence, maintaining the continuity of the robot's journey.
+Conversely, the inter-sequence refers to the instance where the measurements and map are sourced from distinct data sequences, which could occur under varying time frames.
+These two terms were also introduced in the Wild-Places dataset~\cite{knights2022wild}.